Cantata Peak (6,390 ft.)

 Honestly, yes.
-The route works, and if you do it right you will remain entirely in Class 3 (scrambling, but never rock climbing) terrain.
+The route works, and if you do it right you will remain entirely in Class 3 (scrambling, but never rock climbing) territory.
 SummitPost’s official writeup of Cantata goes so far as to call the peak an “an easily attainable summit,” though I think that statement requires a lot of qualifications.
-There is plenty of tricky scrambling and some routefinding on the west ridge route, and there’s no doubt that if you get significantly off-route you could find yourself in some nasty Class 4 stuff, particularly on the lower ridge.
-The north face is Class 5 and is probably best left alone entirely.
+There is plenty of tricky scrambling and some routefinding on the west ridge route, and getting off-route will immediately put you in Class 4 or 5 territory.
 While no single section of the route is too far beyond what someone might encounter on, say, the west ridge of Ptarmigan or North Suicide, Cantata’s general steepness, routefinding challenges, height, and remoteness demand an additional level of commitment.
 It is probably comparable in difficulty with nearby Eagle Peak, and overall significantly harder than Bold (minus the climb out of Stiver’s Gully).
 I would not recommend climbing the peak for the first time in fog/clouds (and never in the rain), and would leave at least a few hours of extra daylight at the end of your trip.
 I would also recommend wearing a helmet, especially if traveling with others.

 Cantata Peak Approach

 The approach to the base of the peak is as straightforward as any in the Chugach.
 Park at the South Fork Eagle River trailhead and walk the excellent trail up the valley until it reaches the small bridge over Eagle Creek, at the outflow of Eagle Lake.

 This informal trail splits toward the top of 3800, with one branch sidehilling to a small drainage to the west and another heading straight up to the point.
 It doesn’t matter which path you choose, and once you’re over 3800, the trails disperse and disappear anyway.
 Head up the gently rolling hillocks, tundra slopes, boulders, and snow patches toward Point 4755.